life0fun/growingtree/growingtree-app/README.md

           (evts/send-on :click (dc/sel (str "#" (render/get-id r p) " .destroy")) input-queue messages ))))

 Derive dataflow does not handle message directly.
 A derive dataflow is made up of 3 components, a set of upstream input path nodes, the output path node where updated value goes into, and the actual derive function.
 The derive function receives 2 args, the first item is the old value in the output path ndoe, the second item is a tracking map.
+Note that tracking map is passed only when input specifier is default.

-A tracking map is a special pedestal map that keeps track of changes in the data model.
+A tracking map is a special pedestal map that keeps track of changes in the data model. use (get-in tracking-map [:path :nested-key]) to get the value.
 A tracking map is made up of the following keys: :removed, :added, :updated, :input-paths, :old-model, :new-model, and :message.

     (defn wind-chill-fn [old-wind-chill inputs]
-      (let [t (get-in inputs [:new-model :app :sensor :temperature]) v (get-in inputs [:new-model :app :sensor :wind-speed])] ;; simple wind chill formula is 0.0817 * (3.71v^0.5 + 5.81 – 0.25 V) * (T – 91.4) + 91.4
-        (+ (* 0.0817 (- (+ (* (Math/sqrt v) 3.71) 5.81) (* 0.25 v)) (- t 91.4)) 91.4)))
+      (let [t (get-in inputs [:new-model :app :sensor :temperature]) v (get-in inputs [:new-model :app :sensor :wind-speed])] ; simple wind chill formula is f(alpha * t * v) (+ (* 0.0817 (- (+ (* (Math/sqrt v) 3.71) 5.81) (* 0.25 v)) (- t 91.4)) 91.4)))

 The tracking map tracks the change in data model.
 Remember that data model is a single rooted tree. so tracking map (get-in tracking-map-inputs [:new-model :todo :filter]) contains current filter type.
 To get filtered task map.

     (get-in inputs [:new-model :todo :filtered-tasks]

+Each derive configuration vector can have 3 or 4 elements.

+    [inputs output-path derive-fn input-spec] ;; input-spec is optional

+    :derive #{[#{[:my-counter] [:other-counters :*]} [:total-count] total-count :vals]}

+For example above, the derive fn will receive value from my-counter and each of the other-counters.
+The input specifier describes how the arguments will be passed to the function. default means passing tracking map to derive-fn.
+Other options include :single-val, :map, :vals, :map-seq.

+A derive function will be called when any of its inputs change.
+Derive functions can be arranged into an arbitrary dataflow.

 ## Render DOM and app model deltas